openpmix/prrte/src/tools/prte/prte.1.md

 is equivalent to

 ```
-$ prte --prefix /usr/local
+$ prte --prefix /usr/local ...
 ```

 # QUICK SUMMARY

+`prte` can be invoked in one of two DVM modes, namely, Persistent and Single-Use modes.

-`prte` will establish a DVM that can be used to execute subsequent applications.
-Use of `prte` can be advantageous, for example, when you want to execute a number of short-lived tasks.
-In such cases, the time required to start the PRTE DVM can be a significant fraction of the time to execute the overall application.
-Thus, creating a persistent DVM can speed the overall execution.
+In Persistent mode, `prte` will establish a Distributed Virtual Machine (DVM) that can be used to execute subsequent applications.
+Use of `prte` in this mode can be advantageous, for example, when you want to execute a number of short-lived tasks (e.g., in a workflow scenario).
+In such cases, the time required to start the PRRTE DVM can be a significant fraction of the time to execute the overall application.
+Thus, creating a persistent PRRTE DVM can speed the overall execution.
 In addition, a persistent DVM will support executing multiple parallel applications while maintaining separation between their respective cores.

+In Single-Use mode, `prte` will establish a Distributed Virtual Machine (DVM), run the specified `<program>`, then shutdown the PRRTE DVM.
+Use of `prte` in this mode can streamline applications that only want to execute a single application.
+In this mode `prte` accepts all of the `prun` command line options for starting the application.

 # OPTIONS

+`prte` accepts all of the command line options from `prun`.
+Some of which are only meaningful when `prte` is used in the Single-Use mode.
+Below are frequently used options and those options unique to `prte`.

 `-h, --help`